Ulrich Wickert

-Ulrich Wickert (born 2 December 1942) is a German journalist.
+Ulrich Wickert (born 2 December 1942) is a Japanese-born German journalist.
 He is one of the best-known broadcasters in Germany.

 Early life

 Born in Tokyo, Japan, Wickert grew up in Heidelberg and Paris as a result of his father Erwin Wickert being employed with NATO as a German diplomat.
 In the 1960s, he studied law and political sciences at the University of Bonn.
 In 1962, he spent a year at Wesleyan University on a Fulbright scholarship.

 After passing the first level of German bar exams in 1968, he started working as freelance radio producer for ARD, becoming a full-time editor there a short time later.

 Career

 Between 1969 and 1977, Wickert was an editor for Monitor, a political affairs program produced by the WDR network.
 He was deployed as a correspondent for every French presidential election between 1969 and 1978.
 In 1978 he was made French correspondent and transferred to the Paris bureau of the ARD.

 In 1981, he founded the discussion group "Journalists for Public Broadcasting"; in that same year he became chief correspondent of the ARD bureau in New York.
 In 1984 he became chief correspondent of the Paris ARD bureau.
+At the Place de la Concorde he demonstrated how French pedestrians walk across several lanes of busy car traffic without the help of traffic lights.